codevally/linux-ansible-config/README.md

 ## Usage ##

-Ansible provides four commands:
+Ansible provides three main commands:

 * *ansible-playbook* - to execute all of an Ansible playbook on the specified systems
 * *ansible* - to execute an individual shell command or Ansible module on the specified systems
-* *ansible-galaxy* - to work with roles shared on the public [Ansible Galaxy](https://galaxy.ansible.com/) web site.
 * *ansible-vault* - to encrypt or decrypt any individual YAML file that Ansible uses.

 Both *ansible-playbook* and *ansible* require you to specify the group of systems that the commands will run on, and use *-i* to specify the inventory file or directory that lists the specified systems.
 The *all* group is a built-in group that automatically includes all of the systems in the specified inventory.